Robotato/ontologize/README.md

 ## Vignette: Genes

+Suppose we have a list of genes, perhaps ones that are upregulated in a certain environment, and we wish to understand the functional changes in the cell.

-Building an `Ontology` object from a list of BioCyc IDs:
+We can first build an `Ontology` object from a list of the genes' BioCyc IDs:

 ```python
 from ontologize.ontology import build_ontology